 Continue on the road tour through the Bighorn National Forest passing through its thick woods, lush meadows, waterfalls and deep canyons and heading over the ridge of the Big Horn Mountains, until we reach the scenic Bighorn Pass, which leads in Cody in Wyoming whose name derives from the famous Buffalo Bill Cody.
 Cody is a small typical village in the state of Wyoming, a fundamental stop before crossing the mountains leading to Yellowstone national park.
 Here is the famous Buffalo Bill Historical Center, museum about the life of the legendary cowboy.
 Furthermore it is also possible to visit the weapons museum and the ethnographic museum of the Plains Indians.
 Do not miss the summer rodeos and a stop at the saloon of Irma, sister of Buffalo Bill, a real institution in the city.

 The Plains Indian Museum has one of the largest and most beautiful collections of art and artifacts from the Plains Indians across the country, but also European weapons dating back to the 16th century.
 The library houses collections that include electronic and printed resources and materials, original archives and manuscripts, photographs, microfilm and audio and video recordings.

-In the evening a visit to the rodeo show is a must!
+In the evening go visit to the rodeo show!